christinajoshi/React-Cooking/README.md

 # Creating two counters; one with a class component and the other with a function component.
+Using Context to 'create a theme' and change the button colors.

 Massive number of comments to help learn.
 In the workplace before anything goes to production or sometimes even development, I remove unnecessary comments.